From zero to profiling

 frx bench bad.cu good.cu

-# Create a shareable optimization brief from profiler output
+# Create a shareable optimization brief from an NCU CSV

 # Give this generated file to your LLM